dirkkrueger/senic-documentation/index.rst

    :width: 103 px
    :height: 92 px

-The Senic Hub is powered by the `NanoPi Neo <http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO>`_, a tiny (4x4 cm) but powerful single-board computer equipped with an Allwinner H3 Quad-core 1.2GHz CPU and 512 MB DDR3 RAM.
+Senic COVI and Senic Hub are powered by the `NanoPi Neo <http://wiki.friendlyarm.com/wiki/index.php/NanoPi_NEO>`_, a tiny (4x4 cm) but powerful single-board computer equipped with an Allwinner H3 Quad-core 1.2GHz CPU and 512 MB DDR3 RAM.

 One of the most decisive factors in favour of this board is the fact that it is actually *designed to be included in a product* -- unlike, say, more commonly known, "fruit-flavoured" boards such as the Raspberry Pi etc. which are explicitly targetted at hobbyists and students to experiment with.